SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # Toll the Dead

 You point at one creature you can see within range, and the sound of a dolorous bell fills the air around it for a moment.
-The target must succeed on a Wisdom saving throw or take 1d12 necrotic damage.
+The target must succeed on a Wisdom saving throw or take 1d8 necrotic damage.
+If the target is missing any of its hit points, it instead takes 1d12 necrotic damage.

 # Web